On intertwined polynomials: Semiconjuagacies and Julia sets

 We recall that, for a given compact set $K \subset \C$, a monic polynomial $P(z) \in \C[z]$ of degree $n > 0$ is called the $n$th polynomial of least deviation from zero if

 for any monic polynomial $Q(z) \in \C[z]$ of degree $n$, where

 It is well known that such a polynomial is unique whenever $\operatorname{card} K \geq n$.
 We denote it by $P_{n,K}$.

-The following lemma was proved in \cite{kamo}, using the Kolmogorov criterion for polynomials of least deviation (\cite{kol}).
+The following lemma was proved in \cite{kamo} using the Kolmogorov criterion for polynomials of least deviation (\cite{kol}).
 For $n=1$, it was also proved independently by a different method in the context of equation \eqref{eqv} in \cite{p2}.
-Below we provide a proof following the method of \cite{p1}.
+Below we provide a proof following the method of \cite{p1} (cf. Theorem 2.3 in \cite{p1}).

 \bl \l{lemma} Let $K$ be an infinite compact set in $\C$ and let $X$ be a monic polynomial of degree $d\geq 1$.
 Then for any $n\geq 1$ the equality

 holds. \el

 \pr For any polynomial $Q$, define its averaging by $X$ by the formula